dengyipu/weilong.github.io/content/home/projects.md

  # CSS class.
  css_class = ""
 +++
-Y. Deng, J. Zheng, W. Khern-am-nuai, and K. Kannan, More than the Quantity: The Value of Editorial Reviews for a UGC Platform, Invited for the second round of review at **Management Science**.
+Y. Deng, J. Zheng, W. Khern-am-nuai, and K. Kannan, "More than the Quantity: The Value of Editorial Reviews for a UGC Platform", Invited for the second round of review at **Management Science**.

-Y. Deng, J. Zheng, Liqiang Huang, and K. Kannan, Let Artificial Intelligence Be Your Shelf Watchdog: The Impact of AI-powered Shelf Monitoring on Product Sales, Invited for the second round of review at **Management Information Systems Quarterly**.
+Y. Deng, J. Zheng, Liqiang Huang, and K. Kannan, "Let Artificial Intelligence Be Your Shelf Watchdog: The Impact of AI-powered Shelf Monitoring on Product Sales", Invited for the second round of review at **Management Information Systems Quarterly**.

-Y. Deng, J. Zheng, G. Li, and K. Kannan, When Donation Meets Reward: An Empirical Examination of Contribution Dynamics in Crowdfunding, Research in Progress.
+Y. Deng, J. Zheng, G. Li, and K. Kannan, "When Donation Meets Reward: An Empirical Examination of Contribution Dynamics in Crowdfunding", Research in Progress.

-Y. Deng, Z. Wei, and K. Kannan, Dockless Bike Sharing: Convenience or Congestion?
-Evidence on Air Quality and Housing Prices, Research in Progress.
+Y. Deng, Z. Wei, and K. Kannan, "Dockless Bike Sharing: Convenience or Congestion?
+Evidence on Air Quality and Housing Prices", Research in Progress.

-Y. Deng, A. Cortes Selva, and D. Zhang, Discrimination Towards Chinese Products in COVID19: Evidence from Amazon, Research in Progress.
+Y. Deng, A. Cortes Selva, and D. Zhang, "Discrimination Towards Chinese Products in COVID19: Evidence from Amazon", Research in Progress.